Home / Gross vs. Net Income: Personal Finance & Business Differences

 What’s the Difference Between Gross vs. Net Income?

 Gross income refers to total earnings before deductions.
-For individuals, this includes wages, salaries, bonuses, and freelance income.
-For businesses, it encompasses all revenue generated before operating costs, taxes, and other expenses are applied.
+For individuals, this includes wages, salaries, bonuses, health insurance premiums, and freelance income.

 Meanwhile, net income is the amount remaining after subtracting all deductions.
-This amount is typically your take-home pay after taxes and benefits.
-For businesses, it represents profit after accounting for expenses such as payroll, rent, utilities, and taxes.
+This amount is typically your take-home pay after social security, Medicare taxes, and benefits.

 Here are some examples: